endeve/thornado/README.md

 # Activities, progress, and results

+## Mar 05 24
+1. Thornado compilation failed due to https://jira.devtools.intel.com/browse/CMPLRLLVM-51851 with nightly 0304, as ifx -what gives Intel(R) Fortran 24.0-1571.
+The fix is in 24-1594

 ## Mar 04 2024
 1. Thornado compilation contiuned failure due to https://jira.devtools.intel.com/browse/CMPLRLLVM-51851 with nightly 0303, and oneapi/release/2023.12.15.001 (ifx what gives Intel(R) Fortran 24.0-1238.2).
 <pre>